 What are the Types of Savings Accounts?

-There are 7 major types of savings accounts to choose from:
+There are 6 major types of savings accounts to choose from:

-Regular Savings Account
+(1) Regular Savings Account

 A regular savings account is a financial account where individuals can deposit money and earn interest on their balance.
 This type of account allows for easy access to funds, with the ability to withdraw money at any time without any additional restrictions or requirements.
-It is a popular choice for many people as it is a simple and straightforward way to save and grow their money.
+It is a popular choice for many people as it is a simple way to save and grow their money.

-Features of Regular Account
+Features of Regular Account:

 - A savings account allows you to earn interest on the money you deposit